 ” ‘IN THE PURSUIT OF TRUTH WE ARE PERMITTED TO REMAIN CHILDREN ALL OUR LIVES.’
 It is a quote from Albert Einstein.
 I hope it is not too obscure.
 I simply mean to say I will keep an open mind and get to the bottom of the mystery surrounding us.”

-In a more conclusive and direct sense this book demonstrates the power that bullying can have on even the most resilient of victims.
-A first hand look at how people can judge others based on circumstances rather than getting the whole story, and how important friendships are to personal growth.
+In a more direct sense this book demonstrates the power that bullying can have on even the most resilient of victims.
+Boo is a first hand look at how people can judge others based on circumstances rather than getting the whole story, and how important friendships are to personal growth.
 I must confess that I had my reservations before reading this book.
 I mean, a book about teenage angst, death, afterlife narration doesn’t suggest advanced reading material.
 But it offered something that all ages can relate too and distinct factors that each marketed demographic can enjoy.
 I personally enjoyed the weightiness that the author was able to convey and the profound darkness that permeated from some of the characters in parts of the book.
 This is most certainly not some syrupy sweet and simple coming of age novel.
-This is a deep, sad, hopelessly optimistic book about a boy going through a whirlwind of emotions that he has never had to feel.
+This is a deep and hopelessly-sad book about a boy going through a whirlwind of emotions that he has never had to feel, yet still remains optimistic that questions will be answered.
 As positive as Boo makes you feel you can’t help but notice a depressing undertone from beginning to end.
 It promotes a level of sympathy, but also perhaps opens your eyes and heightens your levels of awareness to some of the troubles children face today in a not so in your face after school special manner.
-I enjoyed my time reading this novel and am happy to admit that it exceeded my expectations however negatively biased they may have initially been.
-Congratulations to the author.
+I enjoyed my time reading this novel and appreciate that the author was able to deliver something we all can enjoy.